GoldbergData/joshuagoldberg-website/content/post/seattle-rain/index.md

 We will use random forest for this classification problem.

 The training data will include everything before the year 1990.
-All data 1990 and beyound will be used for holdout.
+All data 1990 and beyond will be used for holdout.
 We will scale the data to ensure no feature dominates the training process.
-Lastly, since our data is a dependent time series, we will use a [splitting method](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.TimeSeriesSplit.html) appropiate for the data.
+Lastly, since our data is a dependent time series, we will use a [splitting method](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.TimeSeriesSplit.html) appropriate for the data.
 Note our class frequencies represent approximately what we saw in exploration:

 <div>